knabben/chrn/README.md

 make build
 ```

+## Knowing the flow

+1) changelog - You need to populate the CHANGELOG.md file, you can skip this step, and populate your file by hand OR you can follow the pattern and get the file done.

+2) rotate - Rotate your CHANGELOG with your new release (automatic discovery), create a PR with the bump version.

+3) note - Create a Github Release with the description of your last released tag.

 ## Configuring your PRs

 You will need to set some labels on your PRs, the first one is *release-note*, this is the main label, and is used to populate the changelog (you can change it via -l).